 Duathlon Olympic (18+) & Duathlon Sprint (16+)

-Both races are on SATURDAY
+Both races are on SUNDAY (NEW THIS YEAR)

 The information contained in this section is specific to athletes who wish to complete an Olympic or Sprint Duathlon distance.

 This is an indivual event only (no relay teams).

 The race starts at the back of the Transition Area where you will go directly onto the basin wall.
 You will circle the Rowing Basin and complete one lap (Sprint) or two laps (Olympic).
 Once you’ve completed your lap(s), follow the directions of the volunteers and run over the swimmers' bridge to the Transition Area.

 There will be four (4) water stops which will provide water and Pro-Circuit.

 The 20 km (Sprint) or 40 km (Olympic) bike portion of the race consists of completing four (4) laps for the Sprint and nine (9) laps for the Olympic distance around the Circuit Gilles-Villeneuve, which is the site of the Formula One Canadian Grand-Prix.
 The 4.3 km loop has the best road surface in North America.

 Your lap count will be shown on a giant screen.
 You name and bib number will appear on the monitor on lap 3 and 4 (Sprint), or laps 5, 7, 8, 9 (Olympic).
 When you see your name with the number 4 or 9, you must exit.

 Bib Name Lap Completed